 The Music Service enters pupils for practical and theory examinations three times a year.

 During the exam pupils will be asked to perform three prepared pieces of music.
-Most pieces have a piano accompaniment and all candidates (apart from those entering for piano or guitar) will need an accompanist.
-We are usually able to provide an accompanist for pupils we enter, although pupils are welcome to bring their own.
+Most pieces have a piano accompaniment.
+All candidates, apart from those entering for piano or guitar, will need an accompanist.
+We are usually able to provide an accompanist for pupils we enter.
+Pupils are welcome to bring their own though.

-In addition to the pieces, candidates will be asked to play some prepared technical exercises (called scales and arpeggios).
-Also, candidates will be asked to play a short piece of music they have not seen before.
+As well as the pieces, candidates are asked to play some prepared technical exercises called scales and arpeggios.
+Also, candidates are asked to play a short piece of music they have not seen before.
 This is called sightreading.
 Finally, the examiner will ask candidates to take three or four short aural tests.